-Most PSP students are graduates of the UoP Department of Physics.
-They can be employed in the private and public sectors, research institutions, and national agencies.
+The PSP students can be employed in the private and public sectors, research institutions, and national agencies.
 Several PSP's graduates continue with doctoral studies.
 The job opportunities for PSP graduates indicate the sustainability and market value of the PSP.

-A service for hearing complaints from students is being offered by the Department of Physics.
 A system of Study Advisors has been instituted.
 However, advising is performed in practice by the entire faculty for each student in an ad hoc fashion.